TL;DR

 Telogen Effluvium

-Telogen Effluvium is a temporary form of excessive hair loss that occurs when your hair cycles are forcefully pushed into the telogen phase after a stressful event.
-The cause of this condition varies depending on the individual patient, but it can occur after any major stressor such as chemotherapy, pregnancy, childbirth, illness, surgery, or hormonal changes.
+*️⃣ The cause of this condition varies depending on the individual patient, but it can occur after any major stressor, such as chemotherapy, pregnancy, childbirth, illness, surgery, or hormonal changes.

 You can lose up to 70% of your entire scalp hair in a matter of 2 months, which will dramatically affect your appearance.
-Fortunately, it’s usually not permanent as it is a temporary hair loss.
+Fortunately, it’s usually NOT permanent as it is a temporary hair loss.

 It typically lasts for two to three months before the hair starts growing back again.
 However, some cases of telogen effluvium can last longer than six months.